-Kings, Queens, and Other States of Mind’ (2022) merges different media into a spatial installation at Kiezkapelle, a former funeral chapel in Berlin-Neukölln.
+Kings, Queens, and Other States of Mind, 2022 merges different media into a spatial installation at Kiezkapelle, a former funeral chapel in Berlin-Neukölln.

+Kings, Queens, and Other States of Mind revolves around re-imagined visual worlds that describe the humanist ideal.
+By combining image and object it addresses societal issues and challenges that arise from a post-anthropocentric worldview.
 The exhibition draws on visual quotations from ancient Greece, considered the birthplace of humanism.
 Leonid Keller allows this imagery, anchored in our collective visual memory, to meet contemporary historical images of society, power and spirituality.
 Combining bronze and concrete sculptures with non-human elements from nature, Leonid Keller challenges us to see the human in relation to the non-human and to think of the two as inextricably linked.

 And Other States of Mind, 2022